(above) Doc T gives a presentation on nutrition to horse owners at a “Horse Extravaganza” in Naples, FL February 2019.

 There are a lot of you out there who drink beer and a lot who drink wine.
 Some drink both.
 Today’s newspaper has some bad news for you.
 There is weed killer in your favorite beverage.

-All brands were tested and all the common ones had glyphosate including an organic wine.
-This is the chemical made by about 7 different companies and used around the world.
+All brands were tested, and all the common ones had glyphosate, including organic wine.
+This is a chemical made by about seven companies and used worldwide.
 Most of you know it as “Roundup.”
 This word strikes fear in many people.
-It is the reason for genetically modifying foods so they are immune to the effects of glyphosate.
-Like the sticky note and Viagra, glyphosate with genetic modification was an accidental discovery that was embraced by all needing a solution to their problem.
+It is the reason for genetically modifying foods, so they are immune to the effects of glyphosate.
+Like the sticky note and Viagra, glyphosate with genetic modification was an accidental discovery embraced by all needing a solution to their problem.
 The problem was weeds in the crop competing for nutrition.
-The solution was kill the weeds but not the crop and one of the first crops was soy beans.
+The solution was to kill the weeds, not the crop, and soybeans were one of the first crops.

-As you all know I recommend soy bean meal as a good source of a quality protein for horses.
-I get resistance from people because soy beans are genetically modified to allow the use of glyphosate.
-Horse owners don’t want their horses poisoned by this chemical and now we find out that our beer and wine is poisoning us with this weed killer.
+As you all know, I recommend soybean meal as a good source of quality protein for horses.
+But unfortunately, I get resistance from people because soybeans are genetically modified to allow the use of glyphosate.
+Horse owners don’t want their horses poisoned by this chemical, and now we find out that our beer and wine are poisoning us with this weed killer.

-I want to introduce a subject that I am currently discovering that is mind blowing.
-It is the incredible capacity of our liver to protect us and feed us.
+I want to introduce a subject that I am currently discovering that is mind-blowing.
+It is our liver’s incredible capacity to protect and feed us.
 If healthy, it can clean up and spit out glyphosate and a whole basket full of toxicants we consume each day.

-In humans, livers from healthy donors are tested for non alcoholic fatty liver (NAFL) before they are transplanted into recipients.
+In humans, livers from healthy donors are tested for nonalcoholic fatty liver (NAFL) before they are transplanted into recipients.
 This is where the person passes a health check and blood work before their livers are harvested for a transplant.
-Almost half (42%) of the livers are rejected from these otherwise healthy people because of too much fat crammed into the crannies of the liver tissue.
-We don’t normally biopsy the liver so we don’t know the actual degree of NAFL in the human or horse population.
-But if we assume that the healthy donors represent the general healthy population then about half of the people, including you, have this condition that makes the liver less functional.
-We don’t know if horses have this subclinical problem but their livers are very similar to humans.
+Unfortunately, almost half (42%) of the livers are rejected from these otherwise healthy people because of too much fat crammed into the crannies of the liver tissue.
+We don’t normally biopsy the liver, so we don’t know the actual degree of NAFL in the human or horse population.
+But if we assume that the healthy donors represent the general healthy population, then about half of the people, including you, have this condition that makes the liver less functional.
+We don’t know if horses have this subclinical problem, but their livers are similar to humans.

-Think of the liver like the cupboard in your kitchen storing fuel, vitamins, minerals, enzymes, proteins and more.
-When humans and horses do stuff it creates a need for things stored in the cupboard.
-The liver realizes this and it sends materials out from its storage on demand.
+Think of the liver as the cupboard in your kitchen storing fuel, vitamins, minerals, enzymes, proteins and more.
+When humans and horses do stuff, it creates a need for things stored in the cupboard.
+The liver realizes this and sends materials out from its storage on demand.
 It’s just like you making a cake.
-You gather the ingredients from the cupboard like flour, sugar, eggs, butter and baking powder plus all the little things you need to make it a special cake.
+You gather the ingredients from the cupboard like flour, sugar, eggs, butter and baking powder, plus all the little things you need to make it a special cake.

 Now imagine you want to make several cakes.
-You may not have enough ingredients in your kitchen so you stop cooking and go to the food store to resupply.
+You may not have enough ingredients in your kitchen, so stop cooking and go to the food store to resupply.
 That is exactly what eating is.
-It is restocking our bodies with materials that the liver stores ready for the constant need for these materials such as fuel or minerals.
+It restocks our bodies with materials that the liver stores, ready for the constant need for these materials, such as fuel or minerals.

 Fat In The Liver